 A typical document contains this information and often more:

-Name, Official number; Port and date of registry; Owner’s name and address; Master’s name and address; Tonnage.
+Name; Official number (from 1855); Port and date of registry; Owner’s name and address; Master’s name and address; Tonnage.

 A day-to-day log of the ship's progress, the ship’s cargo or a full list of the owners.

 The official number shown after 1855 is a vital item of information, because it identifies the ship uniquely and is used by most modern-day archives as a means of cataloguing the documents.